 Previously it has not been seen as feasible to consider reopening due to, amongst other things, the cost of reinstating the line & that it is compromised by development.
 However, no technical work had been undertaken to examine this in detail & therefore there was an unproven business case.
 The county council has recently agreed to look at whether there is likely to be a business case for reopening, albeit probably not on the exact original alignment due to, amongst other things, development compromising reopening.
 This work should report in early summer 2020.

-Norfolk County Council commit to a feasibility assessment of the Hunstanton railway link as part of their ‘Norfolk Rail Prospectus’ January 2020
+Norfolk County Council committed to a feasibility assessment of the Hunstanton railway link as part of their ‘Norfolk Rail Prospectus’ which closed at the end of February 2020

 The IRJ editorial team has put on its thinking cap to produce a 12-point plan to help rail become carbon free and take on a greater share of the transport burden.
 David Briginshaw outlines how rail can up its game in the battle against climate change.